GAMINGNOOBdev/Vibe/README.md

 This is a psp rhythm game project that randomly came into my mind while i was pressing random buttons (and triggers) to the music.

 ## Work in progress areas of the project
+- Actual hit inputs & judgement
+- Health system
 - Proper hitobject positioning/movment
+- Text rendering system improvements (batch rendering perhaps?)
+- Performance optimizations for running the game at default clock speed
 - Proper scroll velocity application
+- Hitsounds and hit effects (possibly animated in the future)
 - Scroll direction change (optional setting) + judgement line
-- Actual hit inputs & judgement
-- Hitsounds and hit effects (possibly animated in the future)
 - Better LN Skinning
 - Skin system
-- Text rendering system improvements (batch rendering perhaps?)
-- Performance optimizations for running the game at default clock speed
+- Replays (?)

 ## How to build
 Ensure you have the [pspdev toolchain](https://pspdev.github.io/installation.html) installed.<br>